englercj/phaser-tiled/tools/gulp-tiled-pack/README.md

 # gulp-tiled-pack

 This is a gulp plugin that will create phaser asset packs for tilemaps.
-Right now, it only works with the JSON formatted maps.
+This is useful to not have to hard-code the assets required by a tilemap into your code.
+You can change the layers, tilesets, images, etc. and just use this tool to regenerate the asset pack.

 ## Usage